oracle/truffleruby/doc/user/options.md

   --native.[option]
 Pass options to the native image.
 To see available options, use '--native.help'.
 ```

+## Other binary switches

+Other binaries, such as `irb`, `gem`, and so on, support exactly the same
+switches as in standard Ruby.

 ## Determining the TruffleRuby home

 TruffleRuby needs to know where to locate files such as the standard library.